 Equipment Used in Injection Moulding:

-The injection moulding process requires several pieces of equipment, including an injection moulding machine, a mould, and auxiliary equipment.
-The injection moulding machine is a large piece of equipment that contains a screw, barrel, heater, and hydraulic system.
-The screw is used to melt and inject the polymer into the mould, while the barrel and heater maintain the proper temperature and pressure.
-The hydraulic system is used to clamp the mould and control the injection process.
-The mould is made from two halves that contain the cavity and core, which form the desired shape.
-The auxiliary equipment includes a material hopper, conveyor belt, and cooling system, which are used to transport and cool the parts after injection.
+The injection moulding process involves using several pieces of equipment, like an injection moulding machine, a mould, and some auxiliary gear.
+The injection moulding machine is pretty big and has a screw, barrel, heater, and hydraulic system inside.
+The screw helps melt the polymer and pushes it into the mould.
+The barrel and heater keep everything at the right temperature and pressure.
+The hydraulic system clamps the mould shut and manages the injection process.

 Types of Polymers Used in Injection Moulding: